Dignity and respect help us deliver What Is Possible to the people we care for.

 Do you require a letter from a mental health provider to start gender-affirming hormone therapy?

-In most cases, we do not require a letter and begin gender-affirming hormone therapy using the "informed consent" model.
+For adult patients, in most cases, we do not require a letter and begin gender-affirming hormone therapy using the "informed consent" model.

 Nevertheless, we encourage patients to have an ongoing relationship with a mental health provider to assist with the emotional, social and physical changes that can accompany the start of hormone therapy.
 In rare circumstances, your medical provider may request a letter of clearance from a mental health provider prior to initiating hormone therapy.